auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 If you have not created an API in your Auth0 dashboard yet, use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.

-Review [our getting started guide](get-started/auth0-overview/set-up-apis) to set up your first API through the Auth0 dashboard.
+Review <a href="get-started/auth0-overview/set-up-apis" target="_blank" rel="noreferrer">our getting started guide</a> to set up your first API through the Auth0 dashboard.

 Each Auth0 API uses the API Identifier, which your application needs to validate the access token.